Feeling a Cough Comin’ On?

 Give it Some Honey, Honey

 Honey is antibacterial and antiviral.
-Swallowing a spoonful of honey will help to soothe pain and itching in your throat.
+Swallowing a spoonful of honey will help to soothe pain and itching in your throat that can result from an awful cough.
 One note about using honey as a remedy: it is best to use honey that is local and unprocessed, or “raw”.
 This means that it has not been heated or filtered.

 Raw honey is perfectly safe to consume.
-Commercially marketed honeys often are heated to lengthen the time before crystalization, and filtered to remove small particles of pollen, wax and other impurities, which gives the honey a clearer appearance.
+Commercially marketed honey often is heated to lengthen the time before crystalization, and filtered to remove small particles of pollen, wax, and other impurities, which gives the honey a clearer appearance.
 This is not necessary.

 On the contrary, unfiltered honey produced by local bees is considered beneficial for treating allergies for the same reason that the flu vaccine contains the flu virus itself.
 Raw local honey often contains traces of the pollens which cause allergies in many people.
 Ingesting this pollen may help “inoculate” your body against allergies.